Why Your Business Goals Should Guide Logo Designs

 Like most fanbases, F1 fans had diverse opinions about the new logo as seen below:

 Unfortunately, many of these people don’t understand the soul and crux of design in the marketing space.
-They make comments without considering important factors that professional branding experts spend months on before finalizing a particular design choice.
+They make comments without considering important factors that professional branding experts spend months on before finalizing a particular logo design choice.

 Let’s look at a piece of expert advice from a renowned branding agency in Houston.